A3AJAGBE/python-project/README.md

 ## Link

-This project is deployed on Microsoft and Azure
+This project is deployed on Microsoft Azure

 The main page is: https://druginfosystem.northcentralus.cloudapp.azure.com